shirtsgroup/physical_validation/joss/paper.md

 since 2019 to test every release version with a comprehensive set of simulations covering all major code paths.

+# Prior work

+[@Shirts:2013] and [@Merz:2018] laid the theoretical foundation for the `physical_validation` paper. [@Shirts:2013] introduced the ensemble validation tests, and implemented them in a simple python script which was made available accompanied by some examples on github.com/shirtsgroup/checkensemble.
+This script was used as a base for the ensemble validation tests in `physical_validation`.
+[@Merz:2018] built upon the previous work by showing that combining the ensemble tests with kinetic energy distribution and equipartition checks as well as integrator convergence tests could detect many types of unphysical simulation conditions. [@Merz:2018] first mentions `physical_validation` and its use in the validation of GROMACS releases.

+In the three years since the publication, the software has matured into a stable release.
+The ensemble tests do now also support $\mu VT$ ensembles, covering the full set of ensembles described in [@Shirts:2013].
+The user interface, the screen output and the plotting functionality were polished based on user feedback.
+The API was improved and is now considered stable, and the package can be installed using `conda`, both of which were much requested features from users looking to use the package in pipelines automatizing simulation protocols.
+While the version published in 2018 had no test coverage, the stable release is extensively covered by both unit and regression tests, reaching a test coverage of above 90%.
+Finally, the documentation was significantly improved based on user feedback.

 # Acknowledgements

 * Research reported in this publication was supported in part by the National Institute of General Medical Science of the National Institutes of Health under award number R01GM115790 (funding PTM) and R01RGM132386 (funding MTT), and also in part by the National Science Foundation under grant OAC-1835720 (funding WTH) and the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering (MSE) Division, under Award Number DE-SC0018651 (funding CCW).
 * The Molecular Sciences Software Institute (MolSSI) for a MolSSI Software Fellowship to Pascal Merz
 * Can Pervane for helpful discussions in the early stages of the project
 * Nate Abraham for careful reading of the documentation
 * Lenny Fobe for help in the setup of the CI